-Recording and reporting of adverse reactions
+Recording and reporting of adverse events

-Participants and staff will be asked to notify the local principal investigator (GP) or University research team of any potentially serious adverse event (SAE) which they believe may have occurred as a result of the trial intervention or the research process.

-For each SAE the following information will be collected by the research team using a SAE/SUSAR Initial Report Form; where necessary, further information will be requested from the participant or GP/pharmacist:
+Participants and staff will be asked to notify the local principal investigator (GP) or University research team of any adverse events.
+If the PI determines that an event meets one or more Serious Criteria, the following information will be collected by the research team using a SAE/SUSAR Initial Report Form (where necessary, further information will be requested from the participant or GP/pharmacist):

-- Full details in medical terms and case description; - Event duration (start and end dates, if applicable); - Action taken; - Outcome; - Intensity and seriousness criteria; - Causality (i.e. relatedness to trial/intervention), in the opinion of the investigator; - Whether the event would be considered expected or unexpected.
+- Full details in medical terms and case description; - Event duration (start and end dates, if applicable); - Action taken; - Outcome; - Intensity and seriousness criteria; - Causality (i.e. relatedness to medication review intervention), in the opinion of the investigator; - Whether the event would be considered expected or unexpected.